 The translation work was nearing completion.
 The diggers were clawing, shoveling, reaping the sand off hungrily and relentlessly.
 The stone stood in a deep hole, and he sat on its edge.
 With a mere paper and pen in hand, he wrote words that had not been read for countless generations.
 It was the ending of the great story, the climax of the journey of life in the universe.
 The fate of every star, every soul, every war and struggle, was written on the monumental slab towering before him.
 As he scribbled, his mind and body hovering in a strange middle-ground of this life and the next, he felt at peace.
-The threats to his mortality no longer concerned him, and the sheer act of writing gave him profound joy.
+The the sheer act of writing gave him profound joy.

 Behind him, at the edge of the digsite, the nameless gargantuan monstrosity awaited still, its lumpy, veiny back like a wall of rocks.
 He couldn’t see anything past it.
 Like a loyal guard, protecting the excavation process, it paid no heed to what he was doing.
 Its unholy presence was almost comforting.

 In his life, he had been a soldier, rising the ranks with hard work and determination.
-In battles, he had blocked blades aimed at his neck, cut down men, for gold and to afford food, in defense of the provinces of Sharam.
+In battles, he had blocked blades, cut down men, for gold and food, in defense of the provinces of Sharam.
 But deep down, attending wars and lesser skirmishes had never been about gold or status.
 He had lived according to his nature as a man.
 That weighed most.
-And having accomplished that, there was nothing he felt robbed of.
-So he wrote, and he wrote, and he wrote.

-The air turned cold behind him, and in the next instant the necromancer named Maron appeared, carrying in his left hand the severed still-bleeding heads of three people by their hairs.
+The air turned cold behind him, and in the next instant the necromancer named Maron appeared, carrying in his left hand the severed still-bleeding heads of four people by their hairs.

 “The theocrats are coming to parlay, with the only language theocrats understand”, the necromancer sighed, replying to the inquisitive gaze of his minion.